 There are many kinds and levels of intellectual giftedness.
-That’s why The Super Saturday Program allows a student admission if he meets just one of the following criteria:
+That’s why The Super Saturday Program allows a student admission if they meet just one of the following criteria:

 - Mental ability (I.Q.) of a standard score on a cognitive ability measure equivalent to the 95th percentile.

-- Achievement test scores in Total Reading or Total Math at or grater than 95th percentile.
+- Achievement test scores in Total Reading or Total Math at or greater than 95th percentile.

 - If the aforementioned tests scores are not available or appropriate, evidence of outstanding cognitive ability.

 Every new student needs a recommendation from a teacher, principal, psychologist, psychiatrist or similar professional to certify that the child meets admission criteria.
 See Registration for complete information and Professional Recommendation Form to view and print the needed form.